Answering FAQs About TryMarine Restore

 Question: What are the permitting requirements for TryMarine usage?

-Answer: TryMarine is classified as a non-pesticidal product, exempting it from standard pesticide permitting.
-Permitting requirements are state-dependent.
-Northern states may necessitate permits based on regulations for non-pesticidal nutrient management products.
-Southern states generally have fewer permitting requirements.
-TryMarine is NSF-60 certified for use in drinking water – NSF determined that it can be used at 522x the typical dosage and still comply with EPA requirements.
-Specific state and local regulations should be consulted for accurate permitting information.
+Answer: TryMarine is a non-pesticidal product, exempting it from standard pesticide permitting.
+Northern states may require permits for non-pesticidal nutrient management; Southern states generally have fewer requirements.
+It is NSF-60 certified safe for drinking water applications.
+NSF determined it can be used at 522x the typical dosage while remaining well below EPA compliance limits.

 Question: What are the ecological safety considerations for TryMarine?